Imprint of massive neutrinos on Persistent Homology of large-scale structure: The Foundation tenets of PERSISTENT HOMOLOGY

-In algebraic topology, the topological invariant is the term used to describe the global property of a topological space that does not change under the continuous deformation of topological space such as stretching, shrinking, reflecting, rotating, etc. Practically, for our typical topological space $(\mathcal{M}_{\vartheta_i})$ in the context of classical topology, the homology of $\mathcal{M}_{\vartheta_i}$ characterizes its topological properties.
-For instance, if $\mathcal{M}_{\vartheta_i}$ be a 3-dimensional embedded cubical complex, there are 3 homology groups for this space: $H_{k}(\mathcal{M}_{\vartheta_i})$ with $k = 0,1,2$.
-The Betti numbers, $\beta_k$, which are topological invariants, can be determined by the ranks of homology groups: $\beta_k (\mathcal{M}_{\vartheta_i}) = \big|H_k(\mathcal{M}_{\vartheta_i})\big |$.
+In algebraic topology, a topological invariant refers to a property of a topological space that remains unchanged under continuous deformations such as stretching, shrinking, reflecting, or rotating.
+Practically, for our typical topological space $(\mathcal{M}_{\vartheta_i})$ within the context of classical topology, the homology of $\mathcal{M}_{\vartheta_i}$ characterizes its topological properties.
+For example, if $\mathcal{M}_{\vartheta_i}$ is a 3-dimensional embedded cubical complex, it has three homology groups: $H_{k}(\mathcal{M}_{\vartheta_i})$ with $k = 0,1,2$.
+The Betti numbers, $\tilde{\beta}_k$, which are topological invariants, can be determined by the ranks of homology groups: $\tilde{\beta}_k (\mathcal{M}_{\vartheta_i}) = \big|H_k(\mathcal{M}_{\vartheta_i})\big |$.
 The elements of the $k$th homology group correspond to the $k$-dimensional holes ($k$-holes) of the cubical complex.
-The 0-holes, 1-holes, and 2-holes are also known as connected components, loops, and voids, respectively.
-Therefore, the Betti numbers give the number of connected components, loops, and voids of a topological space.
-In the classical topology, filtration does not play a role, but TDA and PH as its main ingredients, considering the concept of filtration, are designed to generalize the notion of the classical topology and accordingly apply it to discrete data sets.
+Therefore, the Betti numbers provide information about the number of connected components, independent loops, and independent closed surfaces in a topological space.